10 Interactive Visualisation

 10.5 Interactive maps with leaflet

-In Chapter 9, static maps were built with ggplot2 and geom_sf(). leaflet is a companion package that produces interactive maps: users can zoom, pan, and click on features directly in the browser, with no extra server-side code.
-This section takes the Northern Ireland Super Data Zone data from the practicals and makes it fully interactive.
+In Chapter 9, static maps were built with ggplot2 and geom_sf(). leaflet is a companion package that produces interactive maps: users can zoom, pan, and hover over features directly in the browser, with no Shiny server required.
+This section illustrates the leaflet API using a global dataset of submarine internet cables.

 library(sf)